crosswalk-project/crosswalk-website/contribute/Building_Crosswalk.md

 3. Set up the Android build environment.

+    For Crosswalk > 5:

+        ./xwalk/build/android/envsetup.sh

-    Crossswalk <= 5 :
+    Or, for Crossswalk <= 5:

-        . xwalk/build/android/envsetup.sh --target-arch=x86
+        ./xwalk/build/android/envsetup.sh --target-arch=x86

     If you are targeting ARM, pass `--target-arch=arm` instead of `--target-arch=x86`.

-    Crosswalk > 5 :

-        . xwalk/build/android/envsetup.sh

-4. To generate the Crosswalk projects, execute:
+4. Configure your setup to generate the Crosswalk projects.

+    First execute:

         export GYP_GENERATORS='ninja'

+    Then, if you are using Crosswalk > 5:

+        xwalk_android_gyp -Dtarget_arch=ia32
+        # use -Dtarget_arch=arm to target ARM

-        Crosswalk <= 5 :
+    Or if you are using Crosswalk <= 5:

         xwalk_android_gyp

-        Crosswalk > 5 :

-            xwalk_android_gyp -Dtarget_arch=ia32

-        If you are targeting ARM, pass `-Dtarget_arch=arm` instead of `-Dtarget_arch=ia32`.

-        ./xwalk/gyp_xwalk

 5. To build xwalk core and runtime shell (for developer testing purposes, not for end users), execute:

         ninja -C out/Release xwalk_core_shell_apk xwalk_runtime_shell_apk

-    To build the xwalk runtime library apk, execute:
+    To build the xwalk runtime library apk (which can act as the runtime for applications built in shared mode), execute:

         ninja -C out/Release xwalk_runtime_lib_apk

-    To build a sample web app apk, execute:
+    To build a sample web app apk (for quick install/test on a target),
+    execute:

         ninja -C out/Release xwalk_app_template_apk